 Geico Auto Insurance

-So before we go to into the weeds with Geico’s military program, let’s take a look at Geico’s track record as a whole.
+So before we get too into the weeds with Geico’s military program, let’s take a look at Geico’s track record as a whole.
 Oddly enough Geico started in 1936 for Federal Employees and military officers.
 Like USAA, the company began as a niche market servicing the military and quickly grew its customer base to the 24 million strong clientele it has today.

 Some of Geico’s key advantages include their exceptionally well-built web platform that’s designed to make up for their smaller agent network than some of their competitors.
 All in all, Geico ranks fairly middle of the road for customer satisfaction according to JD Power’s 2018 study.
 However, they have made great strides to up their game in the past two years.
 One thing we found interesting was how many people commented on our Facebook Post about USAA and their exceptional experience with Geico.